hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/JobsGuide.md

 ## Job Scheduler

 The Jobs framework also comes with a scheduler that allows you to schedule jobs to occur at regular times.
-You can add a scheduled job using ``Jobs/JobService/addScheduledJob(_:schedule:accuracy:)``.
+You can add a scheduled job using ``Jobs/JobService/addScheduledJob(_:schedule:accuracy:)`` from `JobService`.

 ```swift
 jobService.addScheduledJob(BirthdayRemindersJob(), schedule: .daily(hour: 9))
 jobService.addScheduledJob(CleanupStaleSessionDataJob(), schedule: .weekly(day: .sunday, hour: 4))
 ```

 When `JobService` is running it will add jobs to the queue at the scheduled times.
-You need to ensure all your scheduled jobs have been added before running the service.
+You need to ensure all your job schedules are defined before running the service.
 If your job queue driver supports it, it will add background schedule jobs for cleaning up the underlying storage and rescuing orphaned jobs where a server crashed.

 When the `JobService` is run on multiple servers the scheduler process will attempt to gain control of the schedule but only one can have control at any time.
 Once a scheduler has control it keeps control for a defined period.
-At regular intervals it will keep extend the time it has control.
+At regular intervals it will keep extending the time it has control.
 The other schedulers will continue to attempt to claim control.
 If the scheduler who has control crashes then no longer than the the length of the two time intervals another scheduler will take control.
 At that point it will attempt to schedule any missed jobs.
 With this you can ensure the schedule is always running.
 You can control the length of the time intervals using the scheduler options in the `JobService` initializer.

 ```swift
 let jobService = JobService(